-The OCP 3.0 NIC design allows downward compatibility between the two sizes.
+The OCP NIC 3.0 design allows downward compatibility between the two card sizes.
 Table 2 shows the compatibility between the baseboard and NIC combinations.
+A small size baseboard slot may only accept a small sized NIC.
 A Large size baseboard slot may accept a small or large sized NIC.
-A small size baseboard slot may only accept a small sized NIC.

 Table 2: Baseboard to OCP NIC Form factor Compatibility Chart